jonnor/ESC-CNN-microcontroller/braindump.md

 ### Urbansound8k

+In [@chu2009environmental] the authors conducted a listening test and found that 4 seconds were sufficient for subjects to identify environmental sounds with 82% accuracy.

 ### Dilated model.
 Reaching 64%-69% val accuracy on 35k samples, with 32,32,64,64 kernels.
 Significantly higher than train, indicates dropout is working well?